Make the most of your Whale Shark Adventure with these handy diving tips.

 When Should We Come To Ensure We Have A Good Chance Of Seeing The Whale Sharks?

 The whale shark season in Belize normally begins 2 days before the Full Moon up until 10 days after in the months of March, April, May, and June.
-However, the best sightings normally begins a few days after the full moon, this is normally when we get the best sightings.
+However, the best sightings normally begins a few days after the full moon.

 Traditionally April and May have been the better months for Whale Shark shark sightings.
 Although your chances of seeing a whale shark are very good then, we do sometimes miss, therefore we recommend booking multiple days to ensure that you get the best encounter.